I think I picked up this term, zigzag evolution, from Patricia

 While it’s true that all families zigzag to some extent, stepfamilies

-typically have more obstacles to their evolution
+typically have more obstacles to their evolution: a shorter history

 together, less “instant” (unconditional) love, and the challenge of